 - neuronal morphology, neurite extension, synaptogenesis, and migration.

-- neuronal function, assessed using electrophysiology and/or multi-electrode array, in pure neuronal populations, organoids, or co-cultures, is performed in collaboration with Dr. Huettner in the NPhyS.
+- neuronal function, assessed using electrophysiology, calcium imaging and/or high density multi-electrode array (HD-MEA), in pure neuronal populations, organoids, or co-cultures, is performed in collaboration with Dr. Huettner in the NPhyS.

 - Targeted or high-throughput screening and other applications.

-The workflow above defines cell autonomous, intermediate phenotypes linked to patient affectation.
-These cells are useful for small molecule and chemical screening to identify suppressors, and to identify leads for developing interventions for IDD.
+The workflow above defines cell autonomous phenotypes that serve as proxies for aspects of IDD clinical presentation (e.g. neuronal network functional disruptions).
+These phenotypes are useful for gene and pathway targeted molecular and pharmacological screening to identify leads for developing interventions for IDD.
 The CMU performs some of this screening in collaboration with the High-Throughput Screening Core @WUSTL.
 These models can also be used for many other applications, such as high throughput annotation of variant pathogenicity by complementation assay, to compare phenotypes resulting from many variants of uncertain pathogenicity in an IDD gene.

 The directors of the CMUs at WUSTL and University of Wisconsin, Drs.
-Kroll and Anita Bhattacharyya, co-lead the Cross-IDDRC Cellular Models Group.
-This group engages CMUs at all 14 US IDDRCs in collaborative projects, some of which focus on cross-IDDRC calibration, benchmarking, and standardization of methods for IDD cellular phenotyping, to ensure reproducibility and enable data meta-analysis across the network.
-The Cellular Models Group is also building both a biorepository and a data repository for IDD cellular models under study at all 14 IDDRCs.
+Kroll and Anita Bhattacharyya, co-lead the Cross-IDDRC Human Cellular Models Consortium.
+This group engages CMUs at all US IDDRCs in collaborative projects, some of which focus on cross-IDDRC calibration, benchmarking, and standardization of methods for IDD cellular phenotyping, to ensure reproducibility and enable data meta-analysis across the network.
+The Cellular Models Group is also building both a biorepository and a data repository for IDD cellular models under study at all IDDRCs.
 These repositories will enable access to IDD models generated by CMUs throughout the network, and will link these models with accompanying genomic, transcriptomic, and epigenomic data.
-Banking of these IDD models and data will utilize cross-IDDRC calibrated methods, making these repositories valuable for data meta-analyses and model resource sharing by all 14 IDDRCs.
+Banking of these IDD models and data will utilize cross-IDDRC calibrated methods, making these repositories valuable for data meta-analyses and model resource sharing.
 Such meta-analyses can be informative in defining convergent mechanisms that contribute to IDDs involving many different genetic contributors to patient risk.

 Additional information about the CMU is accessible via this link.